Massipssa/Docs/bgd/kafka/internals.md

+## Record
+It consists of three parts:
+- Key
+- Value
+- Timestamp

+Default size is 1 MB

 ## Broker

-* Every broker has a unique **id** (set in config file or auto generated)
+- Every broker has a unique **id** (set in config file or auto generated)
-* Broker's metadata are stored within zookeeper in the znode **/brokers/ids/broker-id**
+- Broker's metadata are stored within zookeeper in the znode **/brokers/ids/broker-id**
-* If the broker is gone its ID will still existe in other data structure.
-Like this, if we replace the broker with another one having the same ID, it'll immediatly joion the cluster and with same partitions and topics assigned to it
+- If the broker is gone its ID will still exist in other data structure.
+Like this, if we replace the broker with another one having the same ID, it'll immediately join the cluster and with same partitions and topics assigned to it

 ## Controller

-* Is responsible to elect partitions leader
+- Is responsible to elect partitions leader
-* The first broker that starts in cluster becomes the controller
+- The first broker that starts in cluster becomes the controller
-* It create ephemeral node **/controller** in zookeeper
+- It creates ephemeral node **/controller** in zookeeper

 ## Replication

-* ***Leader replica:*** signle replica with leader node
+- ***Leader replica:*** single replica with leader node
   - Producers and consumers use this replica for read and write operations
   - Responsible for knowing which followers are up-to-date with the leader

 * ***Follower replica:***
     - Used in case the leader craches